-Config name Description Idap.schema.user-name-field The LDAP field that contains the user's username.
-Idap.schema.user-full-name-field The LDAP field that contains the user's full name. ldap.schema.user-email-field The LDAP field that contains the user's email address. ldap.schema.user-department-field The LDAP field that contains the user's department.
-Idap.schema.user-office-field The LDAP field that contains the user's office location. ldap.schema.user-name-search The LDAP search to retrieve the user.
-The $\{0\}$ in the search is replaces with $\star$ when listing all users, and [username] when searching for a specific user.
-If no search is defined, the default is ([userNameField]= $\{0\}$ ). ldap.schema.group-name-field The LDAP field that contains the group's name. ldap.schema.group-member-field The LDAP field that contains the group members.
+Config name Description ldap.schema.user-name-field The LDAP field that contains the user's username. ldap.schema.user-full-name-field The LDAP field that contains the user's full name. ldap.schema.user-email-field The LDAP field that contains the user's email address. ldap.schema.user-department-field The LDAP field that contains the user's department. ldap.schema.user-office-field The LDAP field that contains the user's office location.
+Idap.schema.user-name-search The LDAP search to retrieve the user.
+The {0} in the search is replaces with when listing all users, and [username] when searching for a specific user.
+If no search is defined, the default is ([userNameField]={0}).
+IMPORTANT: The search must include the {0} value.
+Idap.schema.group-name-field The LDAP field that contains the group's name. ldap.schema.group-member-field The LDAP field that contains the group members.
 Idap.schema.group-search The LDAP search to retrieve the group.
-The $\{0\}$ in the search is replaced with $\star$ for all group searches.
-If no search is defined, the default is $([groupMemberField]=\{0\})$ , which means get all entries with at least one member. ldap.schema.posix-groups If Y, then the group member field contains the user's username.
-If N, then the group member field contains the user's DN.
+The {0} in the search is replaced with for all group searches.
+If no search is defined, the default is ([groupMemberField]={0}), which means get all entries with at least one member.
+IMPORTANT: The search must include the {0} value.
+Idap.schema.posix-groups If ${\tt Y},$ then the group member field contains the user's username.
+If ${\tt N},$ then the group member field contains the user's DN.